Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

-Exercise: the basic
+Tutorial: the basic
 *******************

-In this exercise, you will build and spin off an Apache HTTPd container with PHP support.
-Through it you will learn:
+This tutorial is based on an example of building and running a container of the Apache HTTPd server which serves a simple PHP-based helloworld application.
+Throught the tutorial you will learn:

 - the docker workflow and basic UI commands,
 - network port exporting,